 About the Faculty

-The Faculty of Computer Science has twelve laboratories engaged in research in theoretical computer science, big data, optimization methods, machine learning, computer vision, software engineering, bioinformatics, and topology.
+The Faculty of Computer Science has sixteen laboratories engaged in research in theoretical computer science, big data, optimization methods, machine learning, computer vision, software engineering, bioinformatics, and topology.
 The Faculty cooperates with the most importamt Russian and internations research institutions, including the Russian Academy of Sciences, CERN, Samsung, and Yandex.
 Scientists from all over the world take part in the work of the laboratories and teaching at the Faculty.
 Regular conferences, schools, laboratory seminars, and the Colloquium of the Faculty are held.

 Requirements